Cannon Oral Surgery

 If your jawbone is weak due to bone loss, a traumatic injury, or a condition affecting its structure, a bone graft can restore its strength, durability, and shape.
-Oral and maxillofacial surgeon Brandon Cannon, DDS, specializes in major and minor bone grafting at Cannon Oral and Maxillofacial Surgery in Chattanooga, Tennessee.
+Oral and maxillofacial surgeon Brandon Cannon, DDS, is highly trained in performing major and minor bone grafting at Cannon Oral and Maxillofacial Surgery in Chattanooga, Tennessee.
 To find out if you need a bone graft before dental implants or to improve your jaw’s structure, call Cannon Oral Surgery or book a consultation online today.

 Bone grafting is a surgical procedure you might need before you get dental implants.
 Dr. Cannon builds up the bone mass in your jaw during bone grafting to make a more sturdy base for a titanium dental implant.